Paragon Chain

 Planned

-Aptos-derived Move semantics & Block-STM.
+Aptos-derived Move semantics and Block-STM execution.

 Planned